Auerbach History, Family Crest & Coats of Arms

 - Junius T. Auerbach, American politician, Representative from Massachusetts 9th District, 1908

-- Gary Auerbach, American Democrat politician, Candidate for U.S. Representative from Arizona 5th District, 1994
+- Gary Auerbach, American Democratic Party politician, Candidate for U.S. Representative from Arizona 5th District, 1994

 - F. P. Auerbach, American politician, Mayor of Great Falls, Montana, 1909